paultopia/cloud_dotfiles/readme.md

 (Note: the theme in the .zshrc in this repo doesn't exist in the current distro.
 I can't remember where I found it.)

+- get tern to play with the spacemacs javascript layer

+`npm install -g tern`

 needs config:

 - tmux